 The Spearin Doctrine is a defense that is available for contractors to use against breach of contract claims relating to the defective workmanship of a project.
-At Trent Cotney, P.A., our construction litigation attorneys in St. Petersburg, FL are familiar with the Spearin Doctrine and how it applies to contractual disputes.
+At Cotney Construction Law, our construction litigation attorneys in St. Petersburg, FL are familiar with the Spearin Doctrine and how it applies to contractual disputes.

 In more recent years, courts have come to establish a clear distinction the contractor must prove to use the Spearin Doctrine as a defense.
 The defensive use of the Spearin Doctrine now relies on if the project was a design or a performance specification.

 The design specifications are considered the “how to” of a contractor’s obligations to an owner.
 These are very detailed instructions that inform the contractor of what should be built and how to build it.
 Design specifications describe to the contractor the types of materials allowed and the manner in which the building should be done.
 The owner’s plans are given to the contractor and the contractor is expected not to deviate from those designs.

 In these cases, the owner is giving the contractor an implied warranty, meaning that the information in the designs is sufficient and adequate enough for the contractor to complete the job appropriately.
 When giving design specifications, an owner is basically ensuring the contractor that the plans, when completed as instructed, will not produce inadequate work.
 The Spearin Doctrine hinges on the contractor being able to prove that the design specifications given by the owner were faulty and that he either was not allowed to change them due to stipulations in the contract or he did not know the designs would be faulty.